rillki/zippo/README.md

 ./zippo all
 ```

-To check a detailed instruction:
+To check out the full list of available commands:
 ```D
 ./zippo -h
 ```